princessskye/re.dfined-y99-bio/README.md

 Copy this session token and ensure it is used in your application as required.

+I will realease my Beta Plugin to Extract the token quickly later on.

 ## Usage
 > [!WARNING]
 > BACKUP YOUR BIO BEFOREHAND!